Genetic Counseling Curriculum

 A journal club is sponsored by the Division of Clinical Genetics.
 Participants discuss genetic counseling and clinical genetics topics of interest.
 Genetic counseling students are required to select, present and lead discussion about one current journal article at a journal club during their second year.

 Once or twice each month, students attend review lectures on various genetic syndromes.
 During each meeting, two students provide slide presentations on assigned syndromes.

 Students attend and participate in these conferences during their prenatal rotations.
-At both University Hospital sites, students deliver a presentation on a topic of interest in prenatal genetics.
+Students deliver a presentation on a topic of interest in prenatal genetics.